Caldarie/flutter_tflite_audio/README.md

 ## Limitations of this plugin

 1. This plugin relies on the use of taking in raw audio values as a tensor input.
-It's assumed that your model already uses mfcc.
+It's assumed that your model has audiospectogram and mfcc as a custom op.
 [For more information](https://www.tensorflow.org/api_docs/python/tf/raw_ops/Mfcc?hl=ja)
-2. Can only accept two tensor inputs. float32[16000,1] for raw audio data and int32[1] as the sample rate
+2. Can only accept two tensor inputs. float32[recording_length,1] for raw audio data and int32[1] as the sample rate
 3. Can only accept monochannel.
-Not stereo.

 ## How to add tflite_audio as a dependency:
 1. Add `tflite_audio` as a [dependency in your pubspec.yaml file]